iotaledger/goshimmer/docs/implementation_design/configuration_parameters.md

 # Configuration parameters
 ## Customizing configuration
 Users can pass configuration parameters two ways when running GoShimmer.
 One way is through JSON configuration file and another way is through command line arguments.
 Settings passed through command line arguments take precedence.
-JSON configuration file is structured as an JSON object containing parameters and their values.
+The JSON configuration file is structured as an JSON object containing parameters and their values.
 Parameters are grouped into embedded objects containing parameters for a single plugin or functionality.
 There is no limit on how deep the configuration object may be embedded.
-For example, below config contains example parameters for PoW plugin.
+For example, below config contains example parameters for the PoW plugin.

 ```json
 {